vdurmont/vdurmont.github.com/_posts/2014-09-20-get-the-client-ip-address-and-location-with-javascript.md

 title: Get the client IP address and location with Javascript
 ---

-In one of my projects, I needed a reliable way to get a visitor's IP address in Javascript, without a server.
+In one of my projects, I needed a reliable way to get a visitor's IP address and his location in Javascript, without a server.
 There is a wonderful [thread](http://stackoverflow.com/questions/391979/get-client-ip-using-just-javascript) on StackOverflow which gives a lot of solutions but when I tried them, they were either not working (400/500 errors) or not returning the data I needed.

 So I decided it would be fun to write a small webservice to do just that: [http://userinfo.io](http://userinfo.io).